dgurudot/tg/terms.md

 All investments involve risk and the past performance of a security, or financial product does not guarantee future results or returns.
 Keep in mind that while diversification may help spread risk it does not assure a profit, or protect against loss, in a down market.
 There is always the potential of losing money when you invest in securities, or other financial products.
 Investors should consider their investment objectives and risks carefully before investing.

 Conditional orders may have increased risk as a result of their reliance on trigger processing, market data, and other internal and external systems.
 Such orders are not sent to the market until specified conditions are met.
 During that time, issues such as system outages with downstream technologies or third parties may occur.
 Conditional orders triggering near the market close may fail to execute that day.
 Furthermore, our executing partner may impose controls on conditional orders to limit erroneous trades triggering downstream orders.
-TradeGrub, LLC may not always be made aware of such changes to external controls immediately, which may lead to some conditional orders not being executed.
+TradeGrub LLC may not always be made aware of such changes to external controls immediately, which may lead to some conditional orders not being executed.
 As such, it is important to monitor conditional orders for reasonability.
 Conditional orders are “Not Held” orders whose execution instructions are on a best efforts basis upon being triggered.
 Furthermore, conditional orders may be subject to the increased risks of stop orders and market orders outlined above.
-Given the increased potential risk of using conditional orders, the client agrees that TradeGrub, LLC cannot be held responsible for losses, damages, or missed opportunity costs associated with market data problems, systems issues, and user error, among other factors.
+Given the increased potential risk of using conditional orders, the client agrees that TradeGrub LLC cannot be held responsible for losses, damages, or missed opportunity costs associated with market data problems, systems issues, and user error, among other factors.
 By using conditional orders the client understands and accepts the risks outlined above.
-TradeGrub, LLC encourages leveraging the use of Paper accounts to become more comfortable with the intricacies associated with these orders.
+TradeGrub LLC encourages leveraging the use of Paper accounts to become more comfortable with the intricacies associated with these orders.

 Market prices, data and other information available through TradeGrub are not warranted as to completeness or accuracy and are subject to change without notice.
 System response and account access times may vary due to a variety of factors, including trading volumes, market conditions, system performance, and other factors.
 A more complete description of the impact these factors may have can be found in our risks of automated trading systems section.

 The Paper Trading is offered by brokerage firm and does not require real money or permit a user to transact in real securities in the market.
-Providing use of the Paper Trading is not an offer or solicitation to buy or sell securities, securities derivative or futures products of any kind, or any type of trading or investment advice, recommendation or strategy, given or in any manner endorsed by TradeGrub, Inc. or any TradeGrub, Inc. affiliate and the information made available through Paper Trading is not an offer or solicitation of any kind in any jurisdiction where TradeGrub, Inc. or any TradeGrub, Inc. affiliate is not authorized to do business.
+Providing use of the Paper Trading is not an offer or solicitation to buy or sell securities, securities derivative or futures products of any kind, or any type of trading or investment advice, recommendation or strategy, given or in any manner endorsed by TradeGrub LLC or any TradeGrub LLC affiliate and the information made available through Paper Trading is not an offer or solicitation of any kind in any jurisdiction where TradeGrub LLC or any TradeGrub LLC affiliate is not authorized to do business.

 You should know that the use or granting of any third party access to your account information or place transactions in your account at your direction is solely at your risk.
 TradeGrub does not warrant against loss of use or any direct, indirect or consequential damages or losses to you caused by your assent, expressed or implied, to a third party accessing your account or information, including access provided through any other third party apps, systems, or sites.